-Abrahamic / Middle Eastern Christianity 116 FHE Activities: Family Home Evening Ideas Share Flipboard Email Print Johner Images - Nilsson, Huett, Ulf/Brand X Pictures/Getty Images Christianity Latter Day Saints Beliefs and Teachings Scriptures Christianity Origins The Bible The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Catholicism View More By Rachel Bruner LDS Expert A.S., Computer Information Technology, LDS Business College Rachel Bruner is a writer, energy healer and active member of the Church of Latter-Day Saints. our editorial process Rachel Bruner Updated April 26, 2019 This list of more than 100 FHE activities is a great place to start brainstorming some fun family things you can do for Family Home Evening.
+Abrahamic / Middle Eastern Christianity 116 FHE Activities: Family Home Evening Ideas Share Flipboard Email Print Johner Images - Nilsson, Huett, Ulf/Brand X Pictures/Getty Images Christianity Latter Day Saints Beliefs and Teachings Scriptures Christianity Origins The Bible The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Catholicism View More By Rachel Bruner LDS Expert A.S., Computer Information Technology, LDS Business College Rachel Bruner is a writer, energy healer and active member of the Church of Latter-Day Saints. our editorial process Rachel Bruner Updated April 09, 2020 This list of more than 100 FHE activities is a great place to start brainstorming some fun family things you can do for Family Home Evening.
 One idea for using this list is to print a copy for each member of your family.
 Have them rate each activity with either a plus symbol (for ones they would be willing to try) or a minus symbol (for activities they wouldn't want to try).
 Activities with the most pluses are the ones your family can try first.
 101 Family Home Evening Activities Okay, there are really 116 ideas but after a 101 who counts anymore?
 Visit the zoo.Find out about your area's community center and/or park activities.Wash the dog.
 (A neighbor's dog if you don't have one!)Have a family slumber party.Build a fort.
 (Use large appliance boxes outside, or pillows and sheets inside.)Get out the the family photo album.Research your family history.Visit the genealogical library.Play stickball.Play hopscotch.Play games.Clean the house together.
 (Have a pick-up party.)Make up a play.
 Take it to a nursing home.Fly kites.Go on a family trip/historical excursion.Did it snow?
 Go sledding and make a snowman.Make a collage out of pictures from old magazines.Set up a lemonade stand on a warm day.Shoot hoops together.
 Play H.O.R.S.E.Draw pictures of members of your family.Make a family calendar.Tell stories around a campfire.
-(Or at the barbecue?)Organize a game of capture the flag.Make miniature boats and float them in some water.Write letters to grandparents or a missionary.Play freeze-tag.Tell scary stories (With lights out.)Play broom ball.Go for a hike.Go for a bike ride together.Go get ice cream and walk around the Temple grounds.Learn to play the guitar together.Listen to classical music, lights off, lying on the floor, and take turns saying what it sounds like.Attend community concerts or listen to a local band.Organize a community clean-up.Visit the library.Go ice skating or roller skating/blading.Paint a picture, a mural, or a room.Learn how to use a compass.Organize 72 hour kits.Plant a tree or some flowers.Learn the metric system.Learn sign language.Learn Morse code.Go swimming.Go bird watching.Walk the dog.
+(Or at the barbecue?)Organize a game of capture the flag.Make miniature boats and float them in some water.Write letters to grandparents or a missionary.Play freeze-tag.Tell scary stories (With lights out.)Play broom ball.Go for a hike.Go for a bike ride together.Go get ice cream and walk around the Temple grounds.Learn to play the guitar together.Listen to classical music, lights off, lying on the floor, and take turns saying what it sounds like.Attend community concerts or listen to a local band.Organize a community clean-up.Visit the library.Go ice skating or roller skating/blading.Paint a picture, a mural, or a room.Learn how to use a compass.Organize 72 hour kits or build up your three-month food supply.Plant a tree or some flowers.Learn the metric system.Learn sign language.Learn Morse code.Go swimming.Go bird watching.Walk the dog.
 (A neighbor's dog if you don't have one!)Visit the countryside.Visit the City.
 (Maybe on a bus?)Pick berries/fruit together.Bake cookies or bread.Make homemade jam.Take treats to neighbors or friends.Plant a garden.Join a family choir.Start a family journal.Go to a museum.Take a nature hike trail.Play cards.
 (Try Nephi's Boat or Scripture Cards.)Start a family exercise group.Sing in the car.Visit a local bookstore.Make crafts together.
 Give them away.Make Christmas ornaments together.Write a story together.Put a sleeping bag out in the back yard and watch the night sky through binoculars.Go fishing.Play touch football.Have a culture night.
 Make a meal and learn about another culture.Take photographs.Invite friends over.
 Cook foreign food, such as Chinese.Do yard work together.Play Frisbee or Ultimate Frisbee.Make your own family cards for the holidays or birthdays.Play chess, bridge, or checkers.Go camping.Go for a long walk.Play charades.Do a rain dance.Go around the table after dinner and have everyone say what they love best about each other.Go dancing, have a family dance, or take a dance class together.Climb a tree.Watch the sunset.
 Watch the sunrise.
 Figure out when the sun will rise and set in your location.Have a big party and celebrate a TV free week.Have a picnic.
 (If it's raining, have a picnic in the family room on a blanket.)Invite a non-member family over for a barbecue.Memorize the Articles of Faith.Memorize a family hymn.Learn how to fold the American Flag (or your country's flag).
 Have a patriotic night.
 Have a flag ceremony.Visit an elderly person or someone shut in.Have a first-aid night.
 Invite other families to come.
 Call the fire department for a class.Learn what to do if you are lost.Have a budgeting class.
 Save for a family trip.Learn how to build a fire and cook hot dogs.Have an etiquette night.
 Practice your skills over a formal dinner.Talk about drugs.
 Do role-playing.Have a friend come and discuss good nutrition and health practices.
 (Kids don't listen to mom.)Learn home repairs for an activity.
 Make sure the girls learn too.Prepare a family group sheet/four generation pedigree chart.
 Interview an older family member.Start a family collection.
 (Coins, rocks, stories, dress-up, clothes, treasures.)Have a family testimony meeting.Have a bubble blowing contest.
 (Bubbles or bubble gum.)Blow bubbles outside.
 Try different instruments.Have a baking contest.Adopt a grandma or grandpa from the ward.Have a family fireside.Watch an old movie (maybe a western) together.Make a family goal chart.Have a service car wash.Learn to play golf together.Go miniature golfing.Make a grocery list, set a budget, divide items, go get pizza with the money you save.Make a family cook book.Have a family treasure hunt.Have a family dance.
 Everyone can bring partners.Solve a puzzle together (crossword, word search, or jigsaw).